“I must spend 35 hours per week looking for work”

 Mmmm, that’s not necessarily the case!

-Although in general you are required to look for work for 35 hours per week, this can be adjusted if:
+If you are subject to all work-related requirements you are generally required to look for work for 35 hours per week.
+However, this can be adjusted if:

 - you are the responsible carer for a child aged under 13 - you can limit your hours of work search to fit with your child’s normal school hours including travel time, which is generally expected to be about 25 hours a week;